Chapter One: Follow Your Gut

 They should have arrived early.
 Unfortunately a pack of jaggi had ambushed them and with expert teamwork they had nearly managed to drag the eggs away from them before Amai took them out with her quicker speed and Alistair finished them off with a single swing of her axe.
 The delay was just enough to keep them from reaching the felyne cart that was supposed to take them to the awaiting sand ship.
 As they left the forest and entered the outpost at the base of a large mountain canyon the dust trail fading off into the distance was all they needed to see.
 After checking in at the hunting post set up in the small town they received confirmation that it was already too late and had summarily been directed to the only inn there was in town.

 Alistair grimaced and paid the grinning inn-keeper the nightly fee which was far more then anything she would normally be inclined to pay.
 Grabbing the key she turned to Amai who was trying to ward off the attentions of some guy who couldn't get it through his head that she wasn't interested.
 Judging from the way her fingers kept twitching over her blade it wouldn't be long before her firm words turned into firm actions.
 Taking pity on the girl she said loudly, "Grab your stuff and let's get to our room for the night.
 We can't afford to miss our morning transport."
-Alistair reached down and grabbed the two eggs sitting next to her as her partner gave the guy a nice smile and hoisted the egg wrapped around her back higher.
+Alistair reached down and grabbed the two eggs sitting next to her as her partner gave the guy a nice smile and hoisted the eggs wrapped around her back higher.

 Finally having enough Alistair walked over and roughly pulled the guy back by his shirt collar.
 "She's with me.
 Find someone else to turn your charms on or I'll be turning my blade on you," she snarled feeling no pity whatsoever for the scrawny teenager.
 Hurt feelings would be the least of his worries if he didn't back off.
 His constant entreaties were staring to annoy her and she wasn't even the one he was talking to.
 Letting out a stuttered apology at the sight of her armored form he quickly hurried away throwing glances over his shoulder the entire time.

 Satisfied Alistair turned back to Amai and held up the key.
 "Here we go.
 We need to draft our mission reports tomorrow on the way to the edge of the desert.
-New regulations state that you have to hand them in on certain missions.
+New regulations state that you have to hand them in on everything other then gathering missions.
 Some hunters will savage or poach every possible monster they come across instead of just going after their assigned target and its causing serious damage to the ecosystem in some areas," she said leading the way down the hall way towards their room.

 Amai hurried to catch up.
 "Really?
 Well I guess since this is an egg hunt quest that makes sense.
 If there aren't any big predators like rathian hatching eggs then herbivores and smaller predators will grow out of control right?" she asked curiously and Alistair nodded.